-WARM APPETIZER – Personnel and cuisine
+WARM APPETIZER - Staff and catering

 A stay in one of Falkensteiner Hotels wouldn’t be complete without excellent cuisine, the key to a guest’s heart, and the Carinzia Hotel is no exception.
 The restaurant offers a wide selection of traditional dishes, prepared with fresh ingredients of local origin, a self-service bar, daily fresh desserts and exquisite wines.
 The pension dinner is partly served and partly self-service.
 Pasta lovers will also be delighted by the hotel pizzeria and we were blown away by the ‘local corner’ with authentic Carinthian cuisine, top-notch service and a personal approach in line with typical high standards of the hotel chain.
 The culinary story continues at breakfast, which is, in our opinion, one of the best in the region.

-MAIN DISH – The hotel’s congress service
+MAIN DISH - Conference hotel service

 Solid hardwood flooring in darker shades of brown gives the above-standard sized rooms special character.
 The premium suites are additionally equipped with a jacuzzi and a Finnish sauna.
 The bed linen is excellent and makes sleeping a special experience.
 There are also beautifully furnished and very spacious bathrooms, equipped with a large bath and a shower.
 What could possibly top that off?
 Well, what about some panoramic views of the local summits available from most of the rooms.

-DESSERT – Extras
+DESSERT – Additional facilities

 The hotel’s centre of well-being, “Acquapura”, stretches over 2,400m2 and offers an indoor and outdoor heated pool overlooking the ski slopes, various saunas, a jacuzzi, a Kneipp bath, a fitness room, massage rooms and beauty services.
 It is one of the most attractive wellness centres in the region.